Florian-Wilhelm/Raspberry-Pi-test-code/Project10/README.md

 GPS Data will be stored permanently on the SD-Card, and is also available as text output in the Thonny shell as well as visible on the OLED display.
 Arrangement can be used stand-alone, then you have just the output on the display obviously.

-The GPS data on the second photo is generated while standing next to the Tabarettahütte (Ortlergebirge, South Tyrol), Pico and GPS module get supplied by a power bank.
+The GPS data on the second photo is generated while standing next to the Tabarettahütte (Ortlergebirge, South Tyrol), Pico and GPS module get supplied by a power bank (on the first photo you do not see much on the OLED display because there is a problem as to the screen refresh rates and camera shutter speed).

 Note: this project is purely experimental, so my hardware arrangements are always slightly different (and so are the scripts I'm using).